a-blondel/ea-nation-bot/README.md

 - `DB_USERNAME` : the username of the database
 - `DB_PASSWORD` : the password of the database

-But this requires to run a [MoHH Master Server](https://github.com/a-blondel/mohh-master-server) database locally.
+But this requires to run an [EA Nation Server](https://github.com/a-blondel/ea-nation-server) database locally.

 The default scoreboard image is generated in the `report` directory.
 You can change the path using the `REPORTS_PATH` environment variable.